zaphosting/docs/docs/vserver-linux-ssh-server.md

 :::

 Before installing the SSH server, make sure your system is up to date.
 Run the following command:
 ```
 yum update
 ```

 Now proceed to install the SSH server using following command:
 ```
 yum install openssh-server
 ```

-Now start the SSH server with the following command:
+Once it has finished installing, you can start the SSH server service with the following command:
 ```
 systemctl start sshd
 ```

-To automatically start SSH server on system boot run following command:
+Ensure that you enable the service to automatically start on system boot.
+You can do this through the following command:
 ```
 systemctl enable sshd
 ```